GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 2. Wash your hands and/or the exposed area of skin for ten to fifteen minutes with soap and water.
 3. If possible while washing your hands, inform someone else in lab to contact:

-   a. the EHS rep, Katie, or Brian Smith, to kick off the paperwork side of things.
+   a. the EHS rep, Katie, or `department EHS Coordinator <https://cheme.mit.edu/people/staff/>`_ (Brian Smith), to kick off the paperwork side of things.
 Do not worry about this paperwork now
       if you can't reach these people, it's not your job to deal with it.
-   b.
-Anyone, to contact MIT Medical urgent care (617-253-1311) if inside business hours (8am-8pm M-F, 10am-4pm on weekends)
+   b. anyone, to contact MIT Medical urgent care (617-253-1311) if during business hours (8am-8pm M-F, 10am-4pm on weekends)
-   c.
-If outside of business hours, any other urgent care that is open (or ER if everywhere is closed).
+   c. if outside of business hours, any other urgent care that is open (or ER if everywhere is closed).

 4. Tell the doctor that you were exposed to an HIV-derived lentiviral vector, and how you were exposed.
 If the virus was BSL2+, tell them that the vector encodes an oncogene.
-5. The prescription should be covered under even the base insurance that all students get.
+Any prescriptions should be covered under the base insurance that all students get.
-6. Follow up with other people in lab to handle the paperwork filing, finishing cleaning out the BSC, and so on.
+5. Follow up with other people in lab to handle the paperwork filing, finishing cleaning out the BSC, and so on.

 Lessons learned from incidents